KhosroBahrami/ImageFiltering_OpenCL/README.md

 | Laplacian Filter  | 3.55 | 0.92 | 800*600 |
 | Sharpening Filter | 3.18 | 0.92 | 800*600 |

-These are example of the input image and resulted image after filtering.
+These are example of the input image and resulted image after filtering:

 Original image: